AprilWei001/NIM/README.md

 * RARE -- rare SNPs (defined as maf <= 0.05) contributes to 9000 causal variants, and common SNPs contributes 1000 causal variants,
 * COMMON -- common SNPs (defined as maf <= 0.05) contributes to 9000 causal variants, and rare SNPs contributes 1000 causal variants,
 *
-Within simAllArchitecture.sh
-hsq="0.5" or "0.2" for high and low heritability simulation ncausal=10000 or 100000 for moderate and high polygenecity simulation

 ## SNP annotation
 ### Ancestry